Eminent Domain Attorneys In Georgia

 As with any move, relocating a business or home can be very costly.
 The government is required to provide adequate relocation compensation to cover these expenses—but many landowners get the short end of the deal.

-Hiring the right attorney will allow you to increase the likelihood of being treated fairly and receiving the relocation benefits you deserve.
+Hiring the right attorney will increase the likelihood of your being treated fairly and receiving the relocation benefits you deserve.

-Some eminent domain cases can take just a few months to resolve, while other cases may draw out for 12-18 months or more.
-There are many factors that influence the timeline of eminent domain cases in Georgia, but the biggest driver of length of a case is the difference in negotiating positions between the parties.
-For example, a case where the parties are only $2,000 apart will be resolved much quicker than one where the parties are $2,000,000 apart.
-A qualified experienced eminent domain attorney will matriculate the case at a brisk pace while also keeping an eye toward the right resolution.
+Some cases can take just a few months to resolve, while other cases may be drawn out for 12-18 months or more.
+Many factors influence the timeline, but the biggest driver of the length of a case is the difference in negotiating positions between the parties.

-No. As a matter of principle, we recommend landowners reject condemnor’s first offer of compensation and immediately contact an experienced attorney for advice on that offer.
-Way too often landowners get intimidated or pressured into accepting the first offer of compensation.
-These landowners are possibly forfeiting thousands of dollars out of ignorance, fear, or both.
+No. We recommend landowners reject the first offer of compensation and immediately contact an experienced attorney for advice.
+Too many landowners get intimidated or pressured into accepting the first offer.
+These landowners could be forfeiting thousands of dollars.

-The absolute first thing you should do as a landowner when you receive your first offer of compensation is to contact an experienced eminent domain attorney.
+When you receive your first offer of compensation, contact an experienced eminent domain attorney.
 Our firm does not charge landowners for offer reviews, and we will be happy to promptly review your offer and/or appraisal for free.
-All you have to do is call Jordan at 1-888-318-3761 or email him at jordan@landownerattorneys.com.

-As long as you are represented by experienced, knowledgeable counsel and have a plan of attack against the condemnor, you should welcome eminent domain with open arms.
-Many condemnors use the words “eminent domain” or “condemnation” as a cudgel or hammer in their negotiations with landowners.
-They do this because they know that landowners are intimidated by the connotations associated with those terms.
-In reality, if a landowner is appropriately represented and has a real shot at more compensation, they should be thrilled that the condemnor is choosing eminent domain to resolve the matter.
+Many condemnors use the words “condemnation” as a cudgel or hammer in their negotiations with landowners.
+They do this because they know that landowners are intimidated by the connotations associated with that term

 Sever Walker Padgitt Team Photo